The doorbell rings, and you open the door just to realize that no one is there.

 In the vast majority of cases, some kind of technical issue is the primary reason for the chime ringing randomly.

 First of all, we have to distinguish between wired and wireless doorbells as they work in completely different ways.

 In the case of a wired doorbell system, pressing the doorbell button activates the chime by allowing low-voltage current to flow through an electromagnet, also called a solenoid (in brief, pressing the button closes an electrical circuit).

 As a result, a magnetic field is generated that moves the plungers to strike the bar resonators.
 This is why you hear the “ding-dong” sound.
 If you want to deep dive into the details, start here.

-Basically, there are two common causes of random doorbell ringing:
+Basically, there are two common causes of a random doorbell ringing:

 - The doorbell button is stuck